Today is a great day to start learning about the health benefits of dill.

 I particularly do not know of dill and I don’t think we’ve used it in our family meals.

-It’s potential of giving us so much health benefits is encouraging to try it.
+Its potential of giving us so many health benefits is encouraging us to try it.
 I’ll look into dill more and see if it’s available in our local market.

 As you may have already known, my dill health benefit pick is its effect on arthritis.
 Gout was even specifically mentioned.
 What’s your pick on my health benefits of dill list?